mmccoyd/hillside/firmware/QMK/README.md

 # Interim Firmware Access

-While Hillside is being integrated into QMK, the enclosed hillside folder contains the needed QMK firmware files.
+For QMK, while Hillside is being integrated into QMK, the enclosed [./hillside/](./hillside/) folder contains the needed QMK firmware files.
 Copy it into your local QMK repository as qmk_firmware/keyboards/handwired/hillside.